List of Transformers film series cast and characters: Carly Spencer

-Carly Spencer (portrayed by Rosie Huntington-Whiteley) is Sam's second love interest and later fiancé, based on the character from the original The Transformers cartoon.
+Carly Spencer (portrayed by Rosie Huntington-Whiteley) is Sam's second girlfriend, based on the character Carly from the original The Transformers cartoon.

 Critics were highly critical of Huntington-Whiteley and LaBeouf's acting; Peter Travers stated the two "couldn't be duller".

 Jason Solomons of The Observer wrote that "we're first introduced to Rosie via a close-up of her bum, segueing straight from the film's opening sequence and titles on to the pert buttocks and underwear of our heroine", and that Huntington-Whiteley's English posh girl accent "renders her practically unintelligible when surrounded by American accents and falling masonry".
 Much of the criticism towards Huntington-Whiteley compared her negatively to Fox.
 Cody Benjamin of Intelligencer Journal found Rosie Huntington-Whiteley a "visually attractive replacement for Megan Fox and [she] does a decent job playing Witwicky's new girlfriend".

 In a positive review, Drew McWeeny of HitFix said, "She reminds me of Cameron Diaz in The Mask, an actress who doesn't really show off any range, but who gives a natural, winning performance and who is up to the challenge of this particular picture."

 Seymour Simmons

 Agent Seymour Rutherford Simmons (portrayed by Nick Pilla in Bumblebee, John Turturro in the other films) is a former arrogant and paranoid Sector 7 special agent, the son of Bill Simmons, grandson of Margaret Simmons and the great-grandson of Walter Simmons, Sam's unlikely enemy-turned-ally in the second and third films, and the last surviving member of the Order of the Witwiccans.

-In Bumblebee, a younger Simmons works with Jack Burns when they are tricked into helping to find Bumblebee.
+In Bumblebee, a younger Simmons works with Jack Burns when they are tricked by 2 Decepticons, Shatter and Dropkick, into helping them to find Bumblebee.